lc525/sensor-temp-humidity-sht40-rs/README.md

   and you want to be able to convert measured values to SI units (degrees Celsius, degreed Fahrenheit for temperature and % for relative humidity):

-  `cargo build --feature fp --release`
+  `cargo build --features fp --release`

   By default, instead of SI units, the driver stores measurements in milli degrees Celsius or milli degrees Fahrenheit for temperature and in per